The original champagne

 Since he was so impressed with the project and the quality of Faire la Fête, in 2019, Peter Baedeker’s good friend and one of only 274 Master Sommeliers in the world, Peter Neptune, joined the Faire la Fête family as a partner and advisor.
 Peter Neptune, MS now teaches the true history of champagne and the story of Faire la Fête globally and collaborates with Alex and Peter on wine quality.

-The traditional Fête colors of green and purple-dating themselves to the 16th Century—adorn the bottles of Faire la Fête, which has become the first champagne sold in America to tell the true story of the original champagne.
+The traditional Fête colors of green and purple-dating themselves to the 16th Century—adorn the bottles of Faire la Fête, which has become the first sparkling wine sold in America to tell the true story of the original champagne.